+Fabrinet's effective tax rate is a function of the mix of tax rates in the various jurisdictions in which we conduct business.
 Fabrinet is domiciled in the Cayman Islands.
 Under the current laws of the Cayman Islands, Fabrinet is not subject to tax in the Cayman Islands on income or capital gains until March 6, 2039.

-Income of the Company exempted from corporate income tax in the Cayman Islands amounted to \$115.8 million, \$101.9 million and \$104.6 million for the years ended June 25, 2021, June 26, 2020 and June 28, 2019, respectively.
+Income of the Company exempted from corporate income tax in the Cayman Islands amounted to \$171.0 million, \$115.8 million and \$101.9 million for the years ended June 24, 2022, June 25, 2021 and June 26, 2020, respectively.